mignon-p/hs-mercury-api/README.md

 This package includes a copy of the Mercury API C library, so no external libraries are necessary.
 Several small bug fixes have been applied to the included version of the library.
+(I have submitted these patches upstream, but I don't know if or when they will be included in the official version.)
+If you need to upgrade to a newer version of Mercury API than the included one, see [UPGRADING.md][9].

 The Haskell binding doesn't support background reads.
 I recommend that you just spawn a new Haskell thread and do foreground reads